The Wheel of the Year: A Journey Through the Eight Solar Sabbats

 In the deep hush of winter, when the world is swaddled in snow and night, Yule arrives as a glimmering spark.
 Fires are lit on the longest night to beckon the Sun back into the sky.

 Old folk tales spoke of elves and spirits who dwelled beneath the hills, only rising on Yule night to leave trinkets or tricks.
-The Norse believed in the Wild Hunt riding overhead—led by Odin, or sometimes a spectral Goddess in white.
+The Yule Father rides the longest night, bearing gifts and secrets from the turning of the world as the white goddess’ vale shades the world in sleep.

 Imbolc (February 1–2)